 BSc Program Objectives and Student Outcomes

-BSc Program in Industrial Engineering and Engineering Management (IEEM) has the
+The BSc Program in Industrial Engineering and Engineering Management (IEEM) has the following educational objectives:

 Upon successful completion of the BSc program in IEEM, graduates will have:

-c.
-An ability to design and improve integrated systems of people, materials, information, facilities, and technology.
+2. An ability to apply engineering design of integrated systems of people, materials, information,

-e.
-An ability to identify, formulate, and solve Industrial Engineering & Engineering Management problems.
+facilities and technology, to solve Industrial Engineering and Engineering Management

-h.
-An understanding of the impact of engineering solutions in a global and societal context.
+engineering situations with consideration of the impact of engineering solutions in global,

 BSc Program Statistics